dclause/search_autocomplete/README.txt

 files.

 ---------------------------------------------------------------------------------
--- 2. Updating Search Autocomplete:
+-- 2. Updating Search Autocomplete :

 Delete every files in the module directory sites/all/modules/search_autocomplete or in the equivalent directory of your Drupal installation.